-COMMENDEE 2019-20: Ryan is a Project Manager working for the Yorkshire Prison Directors’ Safety Team.
-He receives a Commendation for the passion and vision he has brought in developing the Andy’s Man Club #ItsOkayToTalk initiative.
-This project encourages men to talk openly and supportively with each other, and is designed to address the kind of emotional isolation that can contribute to self-harming and suicidal behaviour.
+COMMENDEE 2019-20: Ryan is a Project Manager for the Yorkshire Prisons Safety Team.
+He receives a Commendation for the passion and vision he has brought to developing the #ItsOkayToTalk initiative, to help address emotional isolation among prisoners.

 [Report based on the original nomination submitted to the Trust]